kevinzwhuang/react-to-string/README.md

 Takes in a React element and traverses its children to return a pure string.

+Note: react-to-string *always* returns a string.
+If an `undefined` or some other unknown object is passed is provided as an argument, react-to-string will return an *empty string*.

 ## Development

 React-To-String uses [jest](https://github.com/facebook/jest) to handle tests.